jaggy/ideas/readme.md

 Maybe we can just run a small node listener waiting for the data from the server and runs an applescript to play, pause, or change the time, for o mplayerx, quicktime, or vlc.

+**UPDATE**

+I made a small [PHP server](https://github.com/jaggy/theatre-server) and [Electron app](https://github.com/jaggy/theatre-client) as proof of concept for this to work.
+Only supports MPlayerX for now.

 ## Mobile